-Tawni is the Sam M. Cohodas Professor and a Co-director of the Center for Economic Education and Entrepreneurship at Northern Michigan University.
-She was the 2015 president of the National Association of Economic Educators, is the inaugural recipient of the National Association of Economic Educator’s Abbejean Kehler Award and received the 2009 Michigan Economic Educator of the Year Award and an NMU Distinguished Faculty Award.
+Tawni is the Sam M. Cohodas Professor and the associate director of the Center for Economic Education and Entrepreneurship at Northern Michigan University.
+She was the 2015 president of the National Association of Economic Educators, is the inaugural recipient of the National Association of Economic Educator’s Abbejean Kehler Technology Award, received the 2009 Michigan Economic Educator of the Year Award, and earned an NMU 2009 Distinguished Faculty Award.
 Her work for the Council on Economic Education and reputation as a workshop leader on both the use of technology in the classroom and the integration of economics and American history helped her earn these awards.
 She teaches a variety of online courses regularly and employs technology tools to structure successful online courses and workshops in economic education.
 Dr. Ferrarini publishes in economic education, technology and education journals on how to effectively employ technology and to successfully motivate the current generation of students.
 She regularly contributes to Econ4u.org and writes for newspapers on economic education, entrepreneurship and personal finance.
 She earned her doctorate in economics from Washington University, where she studied under the 1993 Nobel laureate Douglass C. North.
 For Tawni’s CV, click here.